chhaymatt/portfolio/README.md

 # To do
-- ⏰ Syling contains mixins (plan: reduce duplicate code)
-- ⏰ Styling mixins are stored in styles/partials
-- ⏰ Styling sections are stored in styles/modules
-- ⏰ Styling contains media queries for responsiveness (plan: reduce heading sizes, padding for smaller screen sizes)
+- ⏰ Styling contains media queries for further responsiveness (plan: reduce heading sizes, padding for smaller screen sizes)